k5cents/models-markets/README.md

 midterm elections.
 Furthermore, the make the top-line output of their model free to the public.

-The goal of these mathematical forcasting models, [according to Silver](https://fivethirtyeight.com/features/how-the-fivethirtyeight-senate-forecast-model-works/ "538 model 2014"), is "not to divine some magic formula that miraculously predicts every election.
+The goal of these mathematical forecasting models, [according to Silver](https://fivethirtyeight.com/features/how-the-fivethirtyeight-senate-forecast-model-works/ "538 model 2014"), is "not to divine some magic formula that miraculously predicts every election.
 Instead, it’s to make sense of publicly available information